Demystifying AI Platform Design for Distributed Inference of Next-Generation LLM models: : Generative LLM Analyzer

 Each NPU provides access to two external memories (fast and slow).
-Faster (smaller) memory could be something like an HBM/DDR Memory Bank, while Slower (Larger) memory could be PCIe-accessible CPU memory or CXL-accessible SSD/Flash.
-Most model weights and activations would prioritize using the Faster memory, however, if the capacity is not enough, data could be potentially offloaded to slower memory.
-While this would drastically reduce the inference performance, it would still enable inference rather than issuing an out-of-memory (OOM) error.
+Faster (smaller) memory represents an HBM/DDR Memory Bank providing high BW($BW_{mem}$), while Slower (Larger) memory could be PCIe-accessible CPU or CXL-accessible SSD/Flash ($BW_{omem}$) for offload.
+We also use an efficiency factor($Eff_{mem}, Eff_{omem}$) with the memory link for accurate memory access time.

-For the system, we analyze the model performance on an operator-by-operator basis.
-We follow a roofline-based approach to calculate each operator's runtime on the accelerator.
+Since all operations in LLM inference have pre-determined shapes and we use all model weights and KV cache uniformly, a smart compiler can try to maximize the overlap between the operator computation and memory fetches.
+Thus, we analyze the model's performance on an operator-by-operator basis.
+For each operator, we calculate its corresponding operations per sec ($C_{op}$) and the number of memory accesses($M_{op}$).
+We follow a roofline-based approach combined with separate efficiency factors (extracted from real hardware or open source simulators) for computation FLOPs and memory BW to calculate each operator's runtime on the accelerator.

-$S_{fast}$ is a partition of fast memory allocated to each operator.
-If $M_{op} > S_{fast}$, the additional data of the operator would be offloaded to the slower memory.
-Since all parameters, model weights, and KV cache are used uniformly, a fixed portion of the parameters will be offloaded.
-Using an ideal prefetching scheduler, each operator's time to read from slower memory could be overlapped with the memory fetches from high-speed memory.
-Thus, total memory read time would be as shown in \autoref{eq_tmem}.
+This simple yet effective modeling methodology is perfect for quickly estimating LLM serving trends on different hardware.
+In \autoref{subsec:genz_validation}, we show that \textbf{using these efficiency factors, we can simulate the trends generated on real GPUs.}